-The MA (Theological Studies) program is generally two to three years in length with 64 semester hours of course work required as a minimum for graduation.
-Of the total hours required for the degree, 12 are in prescribed biblical studies courses, 12 in Christian history and theology, 4 in spiritual formation and discipleship, 3 in a teaching internship, and 33 hours in an area of concentration.
+The MA(TS) program is generally three years in length, with 56 semester hours of coursework required as a minimum for graduation.
+Of the total hours required for the degree, 12 are in prescribed biblical studies courses, 12 in Christian history and theology, 4 in ancient language study, 4 in spiritual formation and discipleship, 4 in a teaching apprenticeship, and 4 in thesis/project study (or additional coursework if so desired).
+The remaining 16 hours are in a chosen subject track.
+The subject tracks offered are Biblical Studies Track, Christian History and Theology/Creation Care Track, Christian History and Theology/Intercultural Studies Track, and Integrated Studies Track.